k050/alcohol-beverage-data/README.md

     Thinking about how to execute this automatically test each day.
     I decided to order a Pi and scheduling the program to run through linux(which I have no idea how to use).
 This task may take a few days.

+5/14/2016
+    Set-up the Pi.
+Created a Crontab file to execute script everyday at 5PM.
+If you do this again, don't forget to edit directory and file read, write, execute permissions for the database.
+Otherwise program will throw an error when attempting to write to db.